Projects of Common Interest: Transparency and confidentiality

 As part of the European Transparency Initiative, organisations should use the Register of interest representatives to provide the Commission and the public with information about their objectives, funding and structures.
 Contributions received from surveys and the identity of the contributors are published on the Commission's website, unless the contributor objects to publication of the personal information.
 In this scenario, the contribution will be published in an anonymous form.
 The protection of individuals with regard to the processing of personal data by the institutions is based on Regulation (EC) N° 45/2001 of the European Parliament and of the Council of 18 December 2000.

+Examples

+In February 2023, the US chip manufacturer Wolfspeed announced it would build its first European factory in Germany.
+It is supposed to be on the site of a former coal plant in Ensdorf, Saarland with ZF Friedrichshafen as a coinvestor and susidized by the EU as an important project of common European interest (IPCEI) for Microelectronics and Communication Technologies.